What Does a Graphic Designer Do? And How Do I Become One?

 Where do graphic designers work?

-Graphic designers can work in many settings.
-You may work in-house at a company or agency or home as a freelancer.
+Since graphic designers can work in many settings, your tasks and responsibilities may vary.
+You may work in-house at a company or agency, or at home as a freelancer.
 Graphic designers often work in:

 • Ad agencies